MemCollab: Cross-Model Memory Collaboration via Contrastive Trajectory Distillation: Experiments

 \subsection{Case Study}

 In Figure~\ref{fig:case_study}, we present a case on how \ourmethod works.
 For the source problem, the unpreferred response mistakenly assumes independence in a setting with dependencies in a probability problem.
 In contrast, the preferred response correctly models the joint probability by conditioning on earlier events and systematically enumerating the relevant cases.
 The resulting memory guidance distills this central distinction between the two reasoning trajectories.
 When solving the target problem, the vanilla agent exhibits the same failure mode, again relying on an implicit independence assumption and an underspecified enumeration of cases.
 After retrieving the contrastive memory, the agent can adopt explicit case analysis, leading to a coherent joint-probability formulation and the correct solution.
+Appendix~\ref{appendix:memory_quality_judge} also shows that \ourmethod{} produces higher-quality memory than Self-Memory under an LLM-as-a-judge evaluation.